mintlu8/bevy-rectray-ui/defer/README.md

 ### Is this crate blazingly fast?

-Depends, this crate excels at waiting for events to occur, for example using signals.
+Depends, this crate excels at waiting for events to occur, for example when using signals.
-As an async executor that runs queries with extra steps, things that happens every frame should ideally not run here.
+However, as an async executor that runs queries with extra steps, things that happen every frame should ideally not run here.